 Secretary of Tourism Office Gunungkidul Hary Sukmono said, Goa Jomblang is one of 13 sites in Gunungsewu located in Gunungkidul.
 Governments and managers continually strive to preserve the ecosystem.

-“The formation of Goa Jomblang because sinkhole millions of years ago, at this time the ancient plants are still found at the base of the cave,” he said.
+“The formation of Jomblang Cave because sinkhole millions of years ago, at this time the ancient plants are still found at the base of the cave,” he said.

 Because of this uniqueness, Goa Jomblang included in the nomination of famous tourist destinations in Indonesia.
 “Gunungkidul that enter there are two namely jomblang and Wediombo beach,” he said.